 This is due to the fact that in Portugal stocks could be bought at much lower price levels.
 This guarantees higher dividend yields and more potential for price increases.
 In Switzerland, everything is so expensive that dividends and upside potential are minimal.

 These are all good reasons to take a close look at the "Obermatt Top 10" list of Portuguese stock index PSI shares.
-At the top is the oil share Galp, which reminds me of the fresh orange juice you get on the Alentejo motorway at the Galp service stations.
+At the top is the oil share Galp, which reminds Dr. Stern of the fresh orange juice you get on the Alentejo motorway at the Galp service stations.
 The positive association becomes stronger after a Google search for the Galp share: The Royal Bank of Canada, one of the safest banks in the world, recommends buying Galp because it is cheaper than other shares.